-We recommend that the bridge structure as identified herein, be maintained in the future as part of the drainage works.
-We would also recommend that the bridge, for which the maintenance costs are to be shared with the upstream lands and roads within the watershed, be maintained by the Town and that said maintenance would include works to the bridge culvert, bedding, backfill and end treatment.
-Should concrete, asphalt, or other decorative driveway surfaces over these bridge culverts require removal as part of the maintenance works, these surfaces shall also be repaired or replaced as part of the works.
-Likewise, if any fencing, gate, decorative walls, guardrails, or other special features exist that will be impacted by the maintenance work, they are also to be removed and restored or replaced as part of the bridge maintenance work.
-However, the cost of the supply and installation of any surface materials other than Granular "A" material and the cost of removal and restoration or replacement, if necessary, of any special features, shall be totally assessed to the benefiting adjoining Owner(s) served by said access bridge.
+We recommend that the bridge and enclosure structures as identified herein, be maintained in the future as part of the drainage works.
+We would also recommend that the access bridges and enclosures in the drain, for which the future maintenance costs are to be borne by the abutting affected landowners and upstream lands and roads, be maintained by the Town and that said maintenance would include works to the bridge enclosure culvert, bedding, backfill and end treatment.
+Where concrete, asphalt or other decorative driveway surfaces over the bridge enclosure culverts require removal as part of the maintenance works, these surfaces should also be repaired or replaced as part of the works.
+Likewise, if any fencing, gate, decorative walls, guard rails or other special features exist that will be impacted by the maintenance work, they are also to be removed and restored or replaced as part of the bridge enclosure maintenance work.
+However, the cost of the supply and installation of any surface material other than Granular "A" material, and the cost of removal and restoration or replacement, if necessary, of any special features, shall be totally assessed to the benefiting adjoining parcel served by said access bridge or enclosure.